Bschuster3434/fweb3_holder_matic_faucet/README.md

 Also building a front end.

 #To Do
+- Figure out how to use hardhat to read the contract including balance data
-- Build token logic to see if someone has tokens
+- Add token logic to test for tokens being created and sent
-- Automatically deploy 10 ETH to the faucet
+- Automatically send Schuster tokens to accounts to test
-- Have prompts to tell you WTF is going on
+- Figure out testing suite